AggroBird/propane/LANGUAGE.md

 ```

 ### Pointer instructions
-Pointer instructions require pointer types.
+Pointer instructions require pointer types as left-hand operand.
-* `padd` and `psub` will add and substract the underlying type size multiplied by the operand.
+* `padd` and `psub` will add or substract the underlying type size multiplied by the operand.
+The right-hand operand must be integral.
 * `pdif` will take the offset between two pointers, divided by the underlying type size, granted both pointers are the same type.
 ```
 padd   <address>    <address/constant>